 With this news of a Giant in the Biz throwing in the towel, many home builders and owners of this equipment (stair lifts too!!) will be hard pressed to get their equipment fixed.
-Victory lifts has the ability to fix and retro fit lots of this equipment.
+Syracuse Elevator Co. has the ability to fix and retro fit lots of this equipment.

 With a great stock of parts and knowledgeable service people we will continue to support you.